-If the applicant intends to register more than one work, the applicant should check the box marked "no." The following are representative examples of works that do not qualify as a one work for purposes of the Single Application:
+If the applicant intends to register more than one work, the applicant should check the box marked "no." The following are representative examples of works that do not qualify as a one work for purposes of the Single Applicationsingle work:

 - Two poems.

 - Two articles.

 - Two or more illustrations on a single page.

 - Two or more drawings on separate pages.

 - A portfolio of photographs.

-- A collection or set containing multiple pieces of jewelry.
+- A collection or set containing multiple Two or more pieces of jewelry.

 - Two or more songs.

 - A song and liner notes.

+- A song and cover artwork.

 - Two or more sound recordings.

 - Different versions of a sound recording.

 - More than one version of a script or treatment.

-- A collective work, such as an album, periodical, newspaper, magazine, newsletter, journal, anthology, book of poems or short stories, or any other work that contains a number of separate and independent works.

-- Multiple contributions to a collective work.

-- An unpublished collection.
-(For a definition and discussion of unpublished collections, see Chapter 1100, Section 1106.)

-- Two or more works physically bundled together by the claimant for distribution to the public as a single, integrated unit and first published in that integrated unit, such as a box of greeting cards, a book published with a CD-ROM, a box set of music CDs, or a board game with printed instructions, playing pieces, and a game board.
-(For a definition and discussion of the unit of publication option, see Chapter 1100, Section 1107.)

-- Two or more works that may be registered using a group registration option.
+- A collective work, such as an album, More than one version of a motion picture. - A collective work, such as a periodical, newspaper, magazine, newsletter, journal, anthology, book of poems or short stories, or any other work that contains a number of separate and independent works. - Multiple contributions to a collective work. - An unpublished collection.
+(For a definition and discussion of unpublished collections, see Chapter 1100, Section 1106.) - Two or more works physically bundled together by the claimant for distribution to the public as a single, integrated unit and first published in that integrated unit, such as a board game, a box of greeting cards, a book published with a CD-ROM, a box set of music CDs, or a board game with printed instructions, playing pieces, and a game board.the like.
+(For a definition and discussion of the unit of publication option, see Chapter 1100, Section 1107.) - Two or more works that may be registered using a group registration option.
 (For a discussion of the procedure for obtaining a group registration, see Chapter 1100.) - A multi-part work, such as a series of books or photographs. - A website.